Gundalai-Batkhuu/data-pipeline-AWS/project-description.md

 - [AWS CodePipeline Prescriptive Guidance](https://docs.aws.amazon.com/prescriptive-guidance/latest/patterns/create-a-ci-cd-pipeline-to-validate-terraform-configurations-by-using-aws-codepipeline.html)

-# Building the data pipeline with Kedro
+# Building the data pipeline with Kedro framework

 Kedro is a Python framework that applies software engineering best-practices to data and machine learning pipelines.
 Kedro is used to build the data pipeline.